Malta: Country and Foreign Investment

 History, Population, Language and Culture

-The islands' architecture, language and culture are an intriguing and unique blend of Mediterranean and Arabic influences.
-The catholic religion is dominant, and a plethora of churches built from local stone, and accompanying fiestas with loud fireworks, is a marked feature of Maltese life.
+The islands' architecture, language and culture are an intriguing, distinctive blend of Mediterranean and Arabic influences.
+Catholicism is dominant, and there are many churches built from local stone.
+Fiestas with loud fireworks is a marked feature of Maltese life.

-After almost 150 years as a British colony, the Maltese islands declared independence in 1964.
-Ten years afterwards Malta became a republic within the British Commonwealth.
+After almost 150 years as a British colony, Malta was granted its independence in 1964.
+Ten years later, Malta became a republic within the British Commonwealth.
 The economy slumped after the withdrawal of the British military in 1979, and for a while local political conditions were not propitious for business development.
 Tourism however continued to thrive, and in the last ten years Malta has made an effort to become more business-friendly, making use of the institutions, infrastructure and public administration left behind by the British.